-The Soul Seed Travel guide to the best yoga retreats in the UK.
-Enjoy the lush greenery, rolling hills and running rivers of the great British countryside or the wind swept beaches along the stunning Cornish coast, and with the bank holidays coming up you can look forward to the long weekends.
+Here’s our guide to the best yoga retreats in the UK for a short break in 2019.
+Enjoy the lush greenery, rolling hills and running rivers of the great British countryside, the wind swept beaches along the stunning Cornish coast or hiking across the Lake District.
+And when you book on to a bank holiday retreat you can look forward to the long weekends!

 Join us for one of our Bank Holiday Yoga, Wellness and Meditation Retreats in Norfolk.
 Held at our stunning barn venue set in private grounds, with opportunities for wild lake swimming, exploring the Norfolk countryside, and experiencing all that Spring and Summer have to offer!

 Enjoy twice daily yoga, with a dynamic focus in the mornings and a restorative focus in the evenings.
 Feast on delicious home cooked vegetarian brunch, lunch and dinner.
 Relax with meditative practices, holistic treatments, guided walks and more.

 Holkham beach is nearby for those who would like a beach day in our free time.
 This retreat is suitable for anyone who’d like a weekend away with wellness, healthy food and Yoga.
 Beginners are welcome as well as all ages.

 Dates: 19 – 22 April (3 nights), 22 – 26 April (4 nights), 19 – 26 April (7 nights)

 Come and enjoy an Easter yoga retreat over the weekend, the mid-week or the whole week at our Sussex retreat to re-energise and revive after a long winter.

 Easter is a wonderful time to give yourself some well-deserved you time after being cooped up indoors during the winter months.
 The spring equinox has been and gone and the days are getting lighter and it’s time to put that spring back into your step for a new and lighter and brighter you.